-- All the faculty members are qualified, experienced academics, and the EEC found that many faculty in both institutions are involved in high-level research activities. - The faculty is familiar with the DL schemes, workload, technology required, and new practices to be presented to the students. - There is continuous training for the faculty involved in the programme. - There is a well-balanced collaboration between administrative personnel and teaching faculty. - The new offering is benefiting from the previous experience of staff in teaching a similar programme for over a decade.
+- All the faculty members are qualified, experienced academics, involved in high-level research activities. - The faculty is familiar with the DL schemes, workload, technology required, and new practices to be presented to the students. - There is continuous training for the faculty involved in the programme. - There is a well-balanced collaboration between administrative personnel and teaching faculty. - The new offering is benefiting from the previous experience of staff in teaching a similar programme for over a decade.